caseycrogers/implicit_navigator/README.md

-An intuitive and highly flexible navigation system with an easy to use API.
+An easy and intuitive navigator that updates the page stack in response to app state changes and the system back button.

-Implicit Navigator updates the page stack in response to app state changes and the system back button, just build your widget tree and Implicit Navigator will handle the rest!
+Just build your widget tree and Implicit Navigator will handle the rest!

 ## Core Features